pagameba/node-queue/README.md

 Get statistics about a named queue, including number of messages, consumers, and requests served.

     GET /<queue>/stats

-returns status code 200 and the queue stats as the content
+Returns status code 200 and the queue stats as the content

 Example: